-Julena Campbell, chief of interpretation and cultural resources for the New River Gorge National River, confirmed today that community input has contributed greatly to the case, which involves a former boarding house featured in the 1987 film "Matewan."
+Julena Campbell, chief of interpretation and cultural resources for the New River Gorge National Park and Preserve, confirmed today that community input has contributed greatly to the case, which involves a former boarding house featured in the 1987 film "Matewan."

 "Our rangers are still working on the Thurmond case.
 They got a number of great leads from the community and are still working those right now," Campbell wrote in an email.